ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 **Worker-to-worker communication**

 To achieve this setup, you create VPC subnets in each zone where you want to deploy worker nodes.
-To run default OpenShift components such as the web console or OperatorHub, public gateways are required for these subnets..
+To run default {{site.data.keyword.openshiftshort}} components such as the web console or OperatorHub, public gateways are required for these subnets..
 Then, you create a VPC cluster that uses these VPC subnets.

 Note that you might have subnet conflicts between the default ranges for workers nodes, pods, and services, and the subnets in your on-premises networks.
 When you create your VPC subnets, you can choose [custom address prefixes](/docs/vpc?topic=vpc-configuring-address-prefixes) and the create your cluster by using these subnets.
 Additionally, you can specify a custom subnet CIDR for pods and services by using the `--pod-subnet` and `--service-subnet` flags in the `ibmcloud oc cluster create` command when you create your cluster.